-The claims listed below are the claims that drive the design of the PARCC mathematics assessments.
+The claims listed below are the claims that drive the design of the mathematics assessments.

 Master Claim: On track for college and career readiness; the degree to which a student is college- and career-ready (or, on track to being ready) in mathematics.
-The student solves grade-level/course-level problems in mathematics as set forth in the Standards for Mathematical Content with connections to the Standards for Mathematical Practice.
+The student solves grade-level problems in mathematics as set forth in the Standards for Mathematical Content with connections to the Standards for Mathematical Practice.

 - Sub Claim A: Major Content with Connections to Practices.
-The student solves problems involving the Major Content for his grade/course with connections to the Standards for Mathematical Practice. - Sub Claim B: Additional and Supporting Content with Connections to Practices.
-The student solves problems involving the Additional and Supporting Content for his grade/course with connections to the Standards for Mathematical Practice. - Sub Claim C: Highlighted Practices MP.3 with Connections to Content: Expressing Mathematical reasoning.
-The student expresses grade-level/course-level appropriate mathematical reasoning by constructing viable arguments, critiquing the reasoning of others and/or attending to precision when making mathematical statements. - Sub Claim D: Highlighted Practice MP.4 with Connections to Content: Modeling/Application.
-The student solves real-world problems with a degree of difficulty appropriate to the grade/ course by applying knowledge and skills articulated in the standards for the current grade/ course (or, for more complex problems, knowledge and skills articulated in the standards for previous grades/courses), engaging particularly in the Modeling practice, and - Where helpful making sense of problems and persevering to solve them (MP.1); - Reasoning abstractly and quantitatively (MP.2); - Using appropriate tools strategically (MP.5); - Looking for and making use of structure (MP.7); and/or - Looking for and expressing regularity in repeated reasoning (MP.8).
+The student solves problems involving the Major Content for his grade with connections to the Standards for Mathematical Practice. - Sub Claim B: Additional and Supporting Content with Connections to Practices.
+The student solves problems involving the Additional and Supporting Content for his grade with connections to the Standards for Mathematical Practice. - Sub Claim C: Highlighted Practices MP.3 with Connections to Content: Expressing Mathematical reasoning.
+The student expresses grade-level appropriate mathematical reasoning by constructing viable arguments, critiquing the reasoning of others and/or attending to precision when making mathematical statements. - Sub Claim D: Highlighted Practice MP.4 with Connections to Content: Modeling/Application.
+The student solves real-world problems with a degree of difficulty appropriate to the grade by applying knowledge and skills articulated in the standards for the current grade (or, for more complex problems, knowledge and skills articulated in the standards for previous grades), engaging particularly in the Modeling practice, and

+- Where helpful making sense of problems and persevering to solve them (MP.1); - Reasoning abstractly and quantitatively (MP.2); - Using appropriate tools strategically (MP.5); - Looking for and making use of structure (MP.7); and/or - Looking for and expressing regularity in repeated reasoning (MP.8).

-Use of Technology to Deliver PARCC Assessments
+Use of Technology to Deliver Assessments

-PARCC assessments use a computer-based assessment delivery platform that is easy for students to learn, intuitive to use, and provides an opportunity for results to be reported quickly and accurately.
-The PARCC assessment delivery platform is compliant with the Accessible Portable Item Profile (APIP) and Web Content Accessibility Guidelines (WCAG) 2.0.
-PARCC has released technology guidelines to inform schools and districts as they make technology decisions to best meet the instructional and assessment needs of their students.
+Illinois Assessment of Readiness use a computer-based assessment delivery platform that is easy for students to learn, intuitive to use, and provides an opportunity for results to be reported quickly and accurately.
+The Illinois Assessment of Readiness delivery platform is compliant with the Accessible Portable Item Profile (APIP) and Web Content Accessibility Guidelines (WCAG) 2.0.
+Pearson has released technology guidelines to inform schools and districts as they make technology decisions to best meet the instructional and assessment needs of their students.

-The PARCC Technology Guidelines can be found here: http://www.parcconline.org/technology.
+The Technology Guidelines can be found at il.mypearsonsupport.com.

-Participation Guidelines for PARCC Assessments
+Participation Guidelines for Assessments

-All students, including students with disabilities and ELs, are required to participate in statewide assessments and have their assessment results be part of the state's accountability systems, with narrow exceptions for ELs in their first year in a U.S. school (described in Section 4), and certain students with disabilities who have been identified by the Individualized Education Program team to take their state's alternate assessment.
-All other students will participate in the PARCC ELA/literacy and mathematics assessments.
+All students, including students with disabilities and ELs, are required to participate in statewide assessments and have their assessment results be part of the state's accountability systems, with narrow exceptions for certain students with disabilities who have been identified by the Individualized Education Program team to take their state's alternate assessment.
+All other students will participate in the ELA/literacy and mathematics assessments.
 Federal laws governing student participation in statewide assessments include the Every Student Succeeds Act (ESSA), the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), Section 504 of the Rehabilitation Act of 1973 (reauthorized in 2008), and the Elementary and Secondary Education Act (ESEA) of 1965, as amended.
 Specific provisions under these laws for students with disabilities and ELs are summarized in Appendix K: Legal Background.
-Consult your state's assessment department to determine which alternate and English language proficiency assessments are offered in your state.

-All students can receive accessibility features on PARCC assessments.
+All students can receive accessibility features on Illinois Assessment of Readiness.

-Four distinct groups of students may receive accommodations on PARCC assessments:
+Four distinct groups of students may receive accommodations on Illinois Assessment of Readiness: